woodpecker-ci/woodpecker/docs/docs/20-usage/75-project-settings.md

 ## Require approval for

 To prevent malicious pipelines from extracting secrets or running harmful commands or to prevent accidental pipeline runs, you can require approval for an additional review process.
-If you enable this option, a pipeline will be put on hold after creation and will only continue after approval.
-The least restrictive setting is `Approvals for forked repositories`.
-Forked repositories will always require approval as they can't be trusted in general.
+Depending on the enabled option, a pipeline will be put on hold after creation and will only continue after approval.
+The default restrictive setting is `Approvals for forked repositories`.

 ## Trusted